Crime Prevention:

 Criminal Court Procedure Information:

 - Explains the process to the victim/Informs victim regarding his/her rights.
-Acts as an advocate for the victim.
+Acts as an advocate for the victim in obtaining Orders of Protection and opposing bail or ROR where appropriate.

 - Assists the victim in providing input and collaboration with the DA’s Office in the plea bargaining process.